Photon emission without quantum jumps: Introduction

 There are, however, other experiments that contradict this point of view and suggest that a quantum jump only occurs when a photon arrives at a detector.
-An example is the famous two-atom double-slit experiment \cite{Scully,Eichmann} which demonstrates that the light coming from atomic emitters is capable of interfering in the far-field, i.e.~long after the light has been created.
-Such far-field interference is only possible if the collapse of the state of a quantum system only occurs when a measurement is performed, and the quantum state needs updating according to the information that has been gained \cite{Schoen,Schoen2}.
-On a coarse grained time scale, the individual trajectories of an emitter with macroscopic quantum jumps can be seen as a series of individual quantum jumps \cite{Beige}.
-However, in general more care is needed when modelling the generation of individual photons in order to incorporate far-field interference effects with the ability to generate atomic long-range interactions \cite{Dawson2021}.
+An example is the famous two-atom double-slit experiment \cite{Scully,Eichmann} which demonstrates that the light coming from atomic emitters is capable of interfering in the far-field, i.e.~long after it has been created.
+Such far-field interference is only possible if the collapse of the state of a quantum system only occurs when a measurement is performed and the quantum state needs updating according to the information that has been gained \cite{Schoen,Schoen2}.
+On a coarse grained time scale, the individual trajectories of an emitter with macroscopic quantum jumps can be seen as a series of individual quantum jumps due to the presence of an observer who performs actual fluorescence measurements \cite{Beige}.
+In general more care is needed when modelling the generation of individual photons in order to incorporate far-field interference effects with the ability to generate atomic long-range interactions \cite{Dawson2021}.